thephoeron/cl-cuneiform/README.md

 ### Supported Platforms

-CL-CUNEIFORM is known to compile and pass all tests on the latest 64-bit versions of the following Lisp implementations:
+CL-CUNEIFORM is known to compile and pass all tests with 100% code coverage on the latest 64-bit versions of the following Lisp implementations:

 - SBCL
 - Clozure CL